-This Really Useful Guide provides a useful overview of the issues relating to protected discussions and settlement agreements.
+This guide provides a useful overview of the issues relating to protected discussions and settlement agreements.
 However, by their nature these situations can be problematic, and it is sensible to take specific legal advice in each case before embarking on negotiations or proposing settlement agreement terms.

 Issues concerning settlements can be complex.
 Whilst this information contains general guidance it is not a substitute for legal advice.
 Please call the helpline for further information.
-Some of the forms referred to in this guidance are available in the document centre.